 Virginia Central Railroad Appraisement of Stock Killed or Injured, November 17, 1860

 - Special Collections, Carrier Library, James Madison University

 - Virginia Central Railroad Appraisement of Stock Killed or Injured

-Collection No.: SC 0255
+- Collection No.:

 - An 1860 Virginia Central Railroad claim for "one White Hog" killed by the mail train in Rockbridge County, Virginia.

 [identification of item], [box #, folder #], Virginia Central Railroad Appraisement of Stock Killed or Injured, November 17, 1860, SC 0255, Special Collections, Carrier Library, James Madison University, Harrisonburg, VA.

-Scope and Content:
+Scope and Content

 The appraisal certifies that on November 8, 1860 "one White Hog" was killed by mail train on the Virginia Central Railroad.
 The property was owned by Joseph S. Ruff and was valued at $8.
 The document was signed by Leander Wright of the Virginia Central Railroad, and by Rockbridge County Justice of the Peace, William M. McCutchan, J.D.
 Additional signatories are Joseph G. W. Bell and A.B.
 Roodcap.

 One document housed in a legal sized folder.